Manuel Muñiz: Education

-Manuel Muñiz began his studies at Runnymede College in Madrid.
+Manuel Muñiz studied at Runnymede College in Madrid.
 He then completed a Juris Doctor and was accepted into the Madrid Bar.

 Muñiz furthered his studies with a Master of Science in Financial Markets from the Instituto de Estudios Bursátiles (2009) in Madrid and a Master in Public Administration at Harvard University's John F. Kennedy School of Government (2011).
-In addition, he joined the Centre d'études et de recherches internationales (CERI) of Sciences Po in Paris, France, as a research fellow in 2012 before completing a DPhil (PhD) in International Relations at the University of Oxford, with a particular focus on European security and defence (2016).
+In addition, he joined the Centre de recherches internationales (CERI) of Sciences Po in Paris, France, as a research fellow in 2012 before completing a DPhil (PhD) in International Relations at the University of Oxford, with a particular focus on European foreign and security policy (2016).

 Career

 Muñiz at a conference at the Rafael del Pino Foundation.

 In 2014, Muñiz joined the Fundación Rafael del Pino in Madrid, Spain as Director of the Foundation's Global Leadership Program with the goal of training Spanish leaders in the field of global affairs.
 In 2015, he worked as a consultant for the UN Support Mission in Libya and provided advice on security matters.

 From 2015 to 2017, Muñiz was the Director of the Program on Transatlantic Relations at Harvard University's Weatherhead Center for International Affairs and, between 2016 and 2017, he was also a lecturer on the geopolitical consequences of the rise of populism at Tufts University.
 During this time, he was selected by Esglobal as one of the 25 intellectuals redefining Iberoamerican thought.

-Muñiz was subsequently appointed a Senior Associate at Harvard University's Belfer Center for Science and International Affairs., where he was one of the promoters of the Project on Europe and the Transatlantic Relationship, aimed at strengthening the university's capacities for teaching, research, and policy on the relationship between the United States and Europe.
+Muñiz was subsequently appointed a Senior Associate at Harvard University's Belfer Center for Science and International Affairs, where he was one of the promoters of the Project on Europe and the Transatlantic Relationship, aimed at strengthening the university's capacities for teaching, research, and policy on the relationship between the United States and Europe.

+Period as Dean of the IE School of Global and Public Affairs

-In 2017, Dr. Muñiz became the Dean of the School of Global and Public Affairs and founded the IE Centre for the Governance of Change to examine the challenges exerted by accelerated societal and technological transformation on both the public and private sectors.
+In 2017, Muñiz became the Dean of the IE School of Global and Public Affairs and founded the IE Centre for the Governance of Change to examine the challenges exerted by accelerated societal and technological transformation on both the public and private sectors.

+During his tenure as Dean, first from 2017 to 2020, and then from 2021 to 2024, the school expanded its academic footprint to 20 full-time programmes.
+The number of enrolled students rose to over 1900, and the amount of internal faculty to almost 40.
+Moreover, annual scholarships increased to more than 2.5 million euros.